-- 162.-(1) The Commissioner may declare the Fiji Intellectual Property Office closed without giving publication of the closure under section 161 if- - (a) he or she thinks it necessary or desirable because of an emergency or other temporary circumstances; and - (b) it is not practicable to make that prior publication. - (2) The Commissioner must, as soon as practicable after closing the Fiji Intellectual Property Office, publicly notify the closure.
+163.-(1) The Commissioner may declare the Fiji Intellectual Property Office closed without giving publication of the closure under section 162 if-

+- (a) he or she thinks it necessary or desirable because of an emergency or other temporary circumstances; and - (b) it is not practicable to make that prior publication.

+(2) The Commissioner must, as soon as practicable after closing the Fiji Intellectual Property Office, give public notification of the closure.